openstack-archive/stx-docs/doc/source/developer_guide/index.rst

         populate_downloads.sh
         build-pkgs --build-avoidance

-   - Additional arguments, and/or environment variables, and/or a
-     config file unique to the regional office, are used to specify a URL to the reference builds.
+   - Use combinations of additional arguments, environment variables, and a configuration file unique to the regional office to specify an URL to the reference builds.

-      - Using a config file to specify location of your reference build
+      - Using a configuration file to specify the location of your reference build:

         ::